thomasmeessen/INFO-H502/README.md

 - Choose camera preset using directional arrows
 - Activate camera auto-motion by pressing enter and stop it by pressing backspace
 - Orientation and fov using the mouse
+- Press Esc to quit

 ## Code Highlights

 ### Shadow

-The main configuration for computing the depth map is done in the main function where an orthonormic frustrum that represent the reach of the distant light is defined.
+The main configuration for computing the depth map is done in the main function where an orthonormic frustrum that represent the reach of the distant light(from the sun) is defined.
-Attention is given to have a good resolution of the object/scene to avoid loss of information and to adjust the dimensions to include any point that we may will later sample to avoid shadow replication.
+Attention is given towards having a good resolution of the object/scene in order to avoid a loss of information and towards adjusting the dimensions to include any point that we may later sample to avoid shadow replication.

 As mentioned in the documentation the shader and framebuffer are simplified for the depth computation and the result is stored in a texture loaded at slot 0.
 The reference Model class has been modified to allow this slot to be unused.

 Then the combined view and projection matrix is passed as a uniformed to the main shader and used in conjunction with the Model matrix to sample the depth map.
 A shadow acne is present and required a small bias to provide a good result.